David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Counterfeit goods and dirty food are global issues driven by profit and greed, existing in all political regimes (including developed capitalist countries).
 * The Government directs drastic action with the motto "no forbidden zones," strictly handling violations to deter others.
 * Attributing these crimes to the regime's nature is a malicious distortion; the State is constantly perfecting the legal framework and applying technology to protect consumers.

+**39. On the Evaluation of the Colonial Regime (French):**

+**Allegation:** Praises French colonization as "civilizing," claiming it modernized Vietnam; asserts that the colonial period was better than the present.
+* The "civilizing" mission was a screen for brutal exploitation, looting resources, and manpower (blood tax).
+* Infrastructure (railways, ports) mainly served colonial extraction and transport to the mother country.
+* "Obscurantist" policy: poisoning people with alcohol/opium (more dealers than schools); brutally suppressing patriots (more prisons than schools).
+* Under colonial rule, people suffered famine (1945), misery, and lacked freedom or democratic rights.